LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    ================== ==========================================================
    Parameter          Description
    ================== ==========================================================
-   -year              Sets the year field for the date.
+   -year              Specifies the year field for the date.
-   -month             Sets the month field for the date.
+   -month             Specifies the month field for the date.
-   -week              Sets the week field for the date.
+   -week              Specifies the week field for the date.
-   -day               Sets the day field for the date.
+   -day               Specifies the day field for the date.
-   -hour              Sets the hour field for the date.
+   -hour              Specifies the hour field for the date.
-   -minute            Sets the minute field for the date.
+   -minute            Specifies the minute field for the date.
-   -second            Sets the second field for the date.
+   -second            Specifies the second field for the date.
-   -weekofyear        Sets the week of year field for the date.
+   -weekofyear        Specifies the week of year field for the date.
-   -weekofmonth       Sets the week of month field for the date.
+   -weekofmonth       Specifies the week of month field for the date.
-   -dayofmonth        Sets the day of month field for the date.
+   -dayofmonth        Specifies the day of month field for the date.
-   -dayofyear         Sets the day of year field for the date.
+   -dayofyear         Specifies the day of year field for the date.
-   -dayofweek         Sets the day of week field for the date.
+   -dayofweek         Specifies the day of week field for the date.
-   -dayofweekinmonth  Sets the day of week in month field for the date.
+   -dayofweekinmonth  Specifies the day of week in month field for the date.
-   -ampm              Sets the am/pm field for the date.
+   -ampm              Specifies the am/pm field for the date.
-   -hourofday         Sets the hour of day field for the date.
+   -hourofday         Specifies the hour of day field for the date.
-   -zoneoffset        Sets the time zone offset field for the date.
+   -zoneoffset        Specifies the time zone offset field for the date.
-   -dstoffset         Sets the DST offset field for the date.
+   -dstoffset         Specifies the DST offset field for the date.
-   -yearwoy           Sets the year week of year field for the date.
+   -yearwoy           Specifies the year week of year field for the date.
-   -dowlocal          Sets the local day of week field for the date.
+   -dowlocal          Specifies the local day of week field for the date.
-   -extendedyear      Sets the extended year field for the date.
+   -extendedyear      Specifies the extended year field for the date.
-   -julianday         Sets the julian day field for the date.
+   -julianday         Specifies the julian day field for the date.
-   -millisecondsinday Sets the milliseconds in day field for the date.
+   -millisecondsinday Specifies the milliseconds in day field for the date.
    ================== ==========================================================

-Convert Date Objects to Various Formats
+Output Date Objects to Various Formats
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following examples show how to output date objects in alternate formats using the `date->format` method::